Jacob-J-Richards/DS_DA_Projects/Time-Series_Transactions-Failures_Anomoly-Detection/README.md

 ![failed_transactions_plot](https://github.com/user-attachments/assets/8b0ba13e-4337-4773-bc82-414068e5dd2c)

-The table is the top 6 anomalies, the red dots in the plot of transactions failures per hour are these top 6 anomalies.

 These red dots and spikes on top of a typical transaction failure curve are from a sports gambling service.
-The red dots represent top 6 transactions with the greatest anamoly rating.
+The red dots represent the top 6 transactions in terms of anamoly rating (among 20,000) by the mahalanobis method.
 All users in these observations used the exact same Payment Gateway, Payment Method, sub-type, and bank which cannot be a coincidence.
-Delinquent users most likely used this combination of services as an exploit, perhaps to avoid repayment (the transaction on 2020-02-13 2PM had 47% delinquency rate).
+Delinquent users most likely used this combination of services as an exploit, perhaps to avoid repayment of which the highest of these transactions on 2020-02-13 2PM had 47% delinquency rate.

 In futher explanation: the dips in the failed transaction curve is simply lack of consumer activity overnight.
+The red dots along the spike highlight the distinction between these spikes and the remainder of the failure counts curve.
+Notice how the spikes do not fit with the rest of the pattern.